fsek/docs/source/spider_conference/spider_conference_2019/task.rst

         end

    *Hints:* Type ``rails routes | grep store`` to see all paths that have the word ``store`` in it.
 Make use of the ``store_product_params`` method when creating a new product.

-5. Add an admin route to ``web/config/routes.rb`` by adding a few lines in the "User-related routes" section.
-The path to the products should be ``/produkter``.

 6. Create a few basic ``views`` to list and create new products.
 These ``views`` should be placed in ``web/views/admin/store_products``, namely